Accountability: Governing Body

 Dr Hossain is an internationally renowned development economist.
-Prior to joining BRAC, he was the head of the social sciences division and programme leader of the rainfed ecosystem programme of International Rice Research Institute (IRRI), Philippines.
+He is currently an advisor to the interim executive director on research activities in BRAC and BRAC International and responsible for the agriculture and food security programme.
+Prior to joining BRAC as the executive director in 2007, Dr Hossain was the head of the social sciences division and programme leader of the rainfed ecosystems programme of International Rice Research Institute (IRRI), Philippines.
 From 1989 to 1992, before joining IRRI, he worked as the director general of Bangladesh Institute of Development Studies (BIDS).
-Dr Hossain is known for his substantial contributions to research on rural development and agricultural policy in South and Southeast Asia.
+Dr Hossain is known for his substantial contributions to research on rural development and agriculture policy in South and South-East Asia.

 He is the founding member of the North South University Foundation, and a member of the BRAC University board.
 Dr Hossain is a member of technical review committee of the Global Fund for Agricultural and Food Security, project advisory council of the HarvestPlus Challenge Programme of CGIAR, and rice advisory board for Syngenta Asia Pacific Pte Ltd.

-Dr Hossain obtained his master’s in economics in 1969 from the University of Dhaka, Bangladesh and his PhD in economics in 1977 from the University of Cambridge, UK.
-During the course of his career, he has authored and co-authored 13 books and research monographs, and contributed to more than 150 papers in refereed journals and edited books.
-He was awarded the first gold medal from Bangladesh Agricultural Economists Association in 1985 in recognition of his outstanding contribution to understanding the operation of the rural economy in Bangladesh.
+Dr Hossain obtained his master’s in economics in 1969 from Dhaka University, Bangladesh and PhD in economics in 1977 from the University of Cambridge, UK.
+During the course of his career, he has authored and co-authored 13 books and research monographs and contributed to more than 150 papers in refereed journals and edited books.
+He was awarded the first gold medal from the Bangladesh Agricultural Economist Association in 1985 in recognition of his outstanding contribution to understanding the operation of the rural economy in Bangladesh.
 He is president-elect of the Asian Society of Agricultural Economics for 2011-2014.

 Muhammad A (Rumee) Ali

 Mr Ali has served at different levels of the local and international banking sectors.
+He is currently an advisor to the executive director of BRAC and provides oversight of BRAC and BRAC International’s financial institutions.
+Previously, he was the managing director of BRAC Enterprises and Investments.
 Prior to joining BRAC, he served as the deputy governor of Bangladesh Bank.
 With his appointment as country head and general manager of ANZ Grindlays Bangladesh in March 1997, Mr Ali became the first Bangladeshi to head a major international bank in Bangladesh.
 In July 2000, following the takeover of ANZ Grindlays by Standard Chartered Bank, Mr Ali was appointed the CEO of the Standard Chartered Group in Bangladesh, heading both Standard Chartered Bank and Standard Chartered Grindlays Bank.
 His banking experience includes stints in India, United Kingdom and Australia.
 Mr Ali was elected a Fellow of the Bangladesh Institute of Bankers in 2001.

 He is the chairman of BRAC EPL Investments Ltd, BRAC EPL Stock Brokerage Ltd, bKash Ltd, BRAC Sajaan Exchange Ltd, BRAC IT services Ltd, BRAC Lanka Finance Ltd and also the director of several organisations, including BRAC Bank, BRACNet and Alliance for Bangladesh Worker Safety.
 Mr Ali is a member of the global steering committee of the performance-based grants initiatives of the International Finance Corporation, and the technical advisory committee of Bangladesh Investment Climate Fund, International Chamber of Commerce, Bangladesh and CEOs Forum for inclusivity.
 He also served as a member of the governing body of PKSF and as a vice-president of Bangladesh Association of Banks and of the Employers Federation of Bangladesh.